In This Article

 Monitor access to sensitive data

-A data-centric auditing software will automatically monitor access to your privileged accounts and sensitive data and deliver real-time alerts to your inbox or mobile device when suspicious activity is detected.
+A data-centric auditing solution will automatically monitor access to your privileged accounts and sensitive data, and deliver real-time alerts to your inbox or mobile device when suspicious activity is detected.
+Some auditing solutions come with data classification tools built-in, and some can detect and respond to events that match a pre-defined threshold condition.

 Overall, data privacy and data security are two important concepts for organizations to understand.
 Data privacy governs how personal or sensitive data is used and shared, while data security protects data from unauthorized access and manipulation.
 Taking steps to implement both data privacy and data security measures can help organizations protect user data and ensure compliance with the relevant regulations.